khval/NallePuh/docs/does-not-need-nallepuh.md

 ## Demos

     RNO - Ghoosttown - Metropolice
-        (Worning does not exit clean, locks up your computer.)
+        (Warning does not exit clean, locks up your computer.)